Beer in the Philippines

 Beer in the Philippines is mainly produced by two large breweries, San Miguel Corporation, which produces San Miguel Pale Pilsen, and Asia Brewery, the country's second-largest brewery.
-In addition there are a number of microbreweries across the nation.
+In addition, there are a number of microbreweries across the nation.

-Beer is the most-consumed alcoholic beverage in the Philippines and amounts to a 70% share of the domestic alcoholic drink market in terms of volume during 2005.
-Between 2003 and 2004, the Philippines showed the world's fastest growth rate of 15.6%.
-With a consumption rise from 1.22 to 1.41 million liters, it was the 22nd largest beer market in the world in 2004.
-A Filipino will drink almost 20 litres of beer on average a year.
+Beer is the most-consumed alcoholic beverage in the Philippines and amounted to a 70% share of the domestic alcoholic drink market in terms of volume during 2005.
+Between 2003 and 2004, the Philippines had the world's fastest beer consumption growth rate at 15.6%.
+With a rise in consumption volume from 1.22 to 1.41 million liters, it was the 22nd largest beer market in the world in 2004.
+Consumption per capita averages 20 liters per year.

 History

 Under a royal grant from Spain, Don Enrique María Barretto de Ycaza y Esteban opened La Fabrica de Cerveza de San Miguel, Southeast Asia's first brewery, on 29 September 29 1890 at 6 Calzada de Malacañan in Manila, near the Malacañan Palace, at the time the residence of the Philippines' Governor-General.
 The trade-name San Miguel originates from the brewery of San Miguel, Barcelona, Spain.
 Barretto named the company after the section of Manila where he lived and worked.
 Aside from the flagship brew, it also produced several brews that have since almost disappeared, including Double Bock, Cerveza Negra, Foreign Stout, Gold Ribbon, Extra Stout, Imported Pilsner Type, and Super Bock.

-Barretto was soon joined by Pedro Pablo Roxas, who brought with him a German brewmaster, Ludwig Kiene, as technical director.
+Barretto was soon joined by Pedro Pablo Roxas as managing partner, who brought with him a German brewmaster, Ludwig Kiene, as technical director.
 San Miguel's brew won its first major award at 1895's Philippines Regional Exposition.
 After operating for six years, the fledgling brewery was outselling imported brands five to one.
 At the outbreak of World War I, San Miguel was exporting its beer to Hong Kong, Shanghai and Guam.
 The company was incorporated in 1913.

 During the American and the Commonwealth era, other beer producers like the Oriental Brewery and Ice Company were set up only to be acquired by San Miguel in its expansion.
 As part of engaging business in the prewar era, Japanese entrepreneurs in the mid-1930s founded the Balintawak Beer Brewery in Polo, Bulacan with capital from the Mitsui Bussan trading company and other Japanese investors.

 When the Pacific War broke out in the 1940s, the Japanese military seized San Miguel in order to produce beer for its armed forces, and along with the Japanese-owned Balintawak Beer Brewery, used up their supply of raw materials, forcing them to resort to importing materials from Manchuria.
 After the country's liberation, Don Andres Soriano reclaimed San Miguel Brewery and gave away all of Balintawak Brewery's remaining inventory to American and Filipino troops rather than bottle it under San Miguel's label.
 In two short weeks of revelry the inventory was consumed.
 Eventually, Soriano brought the entire Balintawak Beer Brewery and it became known as the Polo Brewery as part of San Miguel's rehabilitation and expansion.